 Since this was the first year for system-wide restorative practices trainings, awareness is being built around a shifting relationship and disciplinary model.
 Suspension rates remain very similar to the previous year, with expulsion rate slightly higher this year but well below the targeted outcome.
-School-Home communication (5.6), Support Staff (5.7), Extra-Curricular Programming (5.8) are all in Active Implementation for both sites.
-ARHS continues to be challenged with Facilities Condition (5.9) so is in Pre-Implementation status while ARMS is Sustained Implementation.
-Restorative Practices/Advisory (5.1) Chronic Absence (5.2), Counseling Services (5.3), Homeless and Foster Youth Support (5.4) and Family Engagement (5.5) are all areas of need, at either Early Implementation or Pre-Implementation for both sites.
+EPHS has reached active implementation for Family Engagement (5.5), School-Home Communication (5.6), Support Staff (5.7), Extra-Curricular programming (5.8) and Facilities Condition (5.9) action items.